 This knowledge has been empowering for me because it informs the pathway to change.

 A strong evidence base confirms what many of us recognize intuitively—multiple systems influence health and must be aligned to improve lives.
 For example, one significant study found that when systems collaborate, there are fewer premature deaths from cardiovascular disease, diabetes, and the flu.

 Conversely, fragmented systems prevent us from treating the whole person.
 Urging a diabetic to eat nutritious food doesn’t mean much if she lives in a food desert.
 Providing someone else with job training but taking away his subsidized medical care once he is employed is self-defeating.
 Policies that keep people who have been involved with the criminal justice system out of public housing break the link between a secure home and positive health outcomes.

 COVID-19 Enters the Equation

 I’m not naïve enough to believe that if we could just align our systems, we would vanquish racial disparities but I am convinced the pressure we are seeing on communities of color foregrounds the power of better alignment.
-Early findings from that 16-year data set suggest that communities with strong multi-sector networks have fewer COVID-related deaths and lower infection rates.
+New data stemming from that same study I mentioned earlier about diabetes, heart disease, and the flu suggest that communities with strong multi-sector networks have fewer COVID-related deaths and lower infection rates.
 That information should certainly inspire action.

 My personal and professional journeys have led me to much the same awareness—systems need to work together to advance health equity.
-Let’s all join forces to push that alignment forward.
-Find out how cross-sector collaboration can help communities improve health outcomes for their residents.
+Let’s join forces in gathering the evidence that will inform how cross-sector collaborations can effectively help communities improve health outcomes.

 About the Author